 For one weekend each Halloween, the town of Sleepy Hollow hosts a Haunted Hayride that follows the same path Ichabod Crane is said to have taken the night he was chased by the Headless Horseman.
 (Irving made up the story, but used real landmarks in his descriptions).

 In addition to the hayride, there is a free block party with activities for the whole family.
-This year, the event is taking place the weekend before Halloween, tickets are not available as of right now.
+This year, the event is taking place the weekend before Halloween.

 Where: Sleepy Hollow Village Hall, 28 Beekman Avenue, Sleepy Hollow, NY 10591, 914-366-5100.